 International students on an F-1 visa may be required to maintain full-time enrollment during Summer quarter (see Bechtel International Center for international student enrollment requirements).

 For students who are registered and enrolled in Summer quarter, the minimum units requirement is one unit, or TGR status and enrollment.
-Note that non-TGR students who are enrolled for one, two or three units in the summer will be charged tuition for three units.

 Because Summer quarter is treated differently by university administrative systems, students and their departments should be aware of the following, particularly when students initially enroll in Summer quarter and then change their enrollment status: